Prodigy Finance - October 30, 2019

 You’ll need to start from scratch.
 And, it’s never too early to get started.

-From refinancing your international student loan to understanding what’s included in your credit score, you’ll learn everything you need to know here.
+From credit cards to understanding what’s included in your credit score, you’ll learn everything you need to know here.

 The best time to start building your US credit profile as an international student or graduate is always as soon as possible.